 The Evolution of the Drug Scene

-According to the National Institute on Drug Abuse (NIH) more than one in 10 young people between the ages of 18 and 25 had tried drugs like cocaine and ecstasy (MDMA) over the course of their lifetimes.
+More than one in 10 young people between the ages of 18 and 25 had tried drugs like cocaine and ecstasy (MDMA) over the course of their lifetimes.
 Nearly twice as many admitted to consuming hallucinogens like LSD and mescaline.

-Still, while drug misuse is sometimes more common for people in this age range than those who are older or younger, the NIH reports that new trends in the available substances, and how people ask for them, can emerge at a rapid pace.
+Still, while drug abuse is sometimes more common for people in this age range than those who are older or younger, the NIH reports that new trends in the available substances, and how people ask for them, can emerge at a rapid pace.

 According to our survey, more than a third of participants between the ages of 18 and 29 told us they’d been denied drugs because they didn’t use the proper code words to describe them.
 Like a fast food employee who used the phrase “fries extra crispy”, or euphemisms for illicit substances on online marketplaces like Craigslist, drug dealers may sometimes try to hide their efforts in plain sight by operating through code.